Bukit Rahman Putra Selangor, Malaysia Travel Guide

 Carry hand sanitizer, especially when eating street food or at hawker centers.
 Wash hands thoroughly before meals.

-It is advisable to drink bottled water.
+It's recommended to drink bottled water.
 Tap water is generally treated but not always recommended for drinking directly.

-Many mid-range and fine dining restaurants in Kuala Lumpur hold special menus or settings for birthdays or anniversaries.
+Many mid-range and fine dining restaurants in Kuala Lumpur hold special menus or else settings for birthdays or anniversaries.

 Upscale establishments in central KL hold environments suitable for formal business dinners, offering privacy and quality service.